The ICRCo Brew Guide - TLDR Edition

 • Ratio: 1:7 (coffee to water)

 • Method: Fill the bottom chamber with cold water, place coffee in the filter basket, assemble, and heat on the stovetop.
-Once percolation begins remove from heat.
+Once percolation begins, turn heat down VERY low and remove from stove as soon as possible.

 • Result: Strong, espresso-like coffee with a rich flavour.